Taking a Hybrid Approach to Ecommerce Fulfillment

 COVID-19 was the rocket that fueled unprecedented growth in ecommerce.
 Even brands that were slow or resistant to adopt ecommerce as a business model had to respond to their customers’ demand to shop and purchase online.
 The expectations set during the pandemic are here to stay, and the need for improved ecommerce fulfillment operations are growing right along with it.

-A trend we at Logiwa are increasingly seeing with our customers is the need to maximize the value of their investment in warehouse space and adopt a hybrid format capable of handling both B2B and DTC fulfillment.
+A trend we at Logiwa are increasingly seeing with our customers is the need to maximize the value of their investment in warehouse space and adopt a hybrid format capable of handling both B2B and direct-to-consumer (DTC) fulfillment.

 But for warehouses that have traditionally operated in a B2B fulfillment model, this transition poses unique challenges.
 B2B fulfillment organizations realize that in order to scale to the level that DTC fulfillment requires, they need to understand the distinct differences in warehouse operations.
 While it may seem simple enough to add more SKUs to your existing warehouse structure, there are many nuances between B2B and DTC fulfillment that need to be addressed.